1. Home

 A popular sushi restaurant in Niseko, Hokkaido, attracting both domestic and international guests.
 This winter-only sister restaurant of "Ryoriya So" offers sushi courses, crab-only courses, and combined sushi and crab set menus.
 The modern interior combines natural wood with black accents, creating a sophisticated atmosphere.
 With counter seating for up to 6 and a table for 4, it provides an intimate dining experience.
 A large in-house tank displays seasonal crabs and shellfish.

-Kounryusui NIESKO's Information
+Kounryusui NISEKO's Information

 Operation hours

-Part 1:17:00~
+Part 1:5:00PM~

-Part 2:19:30~
+Part 2:7:30PM~

 Regular holiday